lucas861223/ChewieBotCSharp/readme.md

 This is a Twitch.TV chat bot, specifically designed to have functionality for music streamers.

 This is currently a Work In Progress and is not functional.
+There are minimal/no comments for now, as pretty much everything may change.
+Comments/docs will be added as things get more stable.

 ## Planned Features